Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ## Differences between nanopore and illumina data

-We have covered elsewhere information about how if you're designing an experiment you may have preferances for which platorm you used based on what your research question is, see here [What platform is best for my experiment?](https://cloud-span.github.io/experimental_design01-principles/01-platform/index.html).
+Elsewhere [(see here)](https://cloud-span.github.io/experimental_design01-principles/01-platform/index.html)we have covered information about how to use your research question to guide your preference of platform (Illumina/Nanopore)when designing an experiment.
 However typically the equivalent question for metagenomics is whether to sequence the whole genome, or whether amplicon sequencing will be preferable.

-For non metagenome analyses, you can choose to do either a reference based or *de novo* approach.
+For non-metagenomic analyses, you can choose to do either a reference based or *de novo* approach.
 This will be dependent on whether there is a reasonable reference for your organism.

-However for whole metagenome sequencing, reference genomes will exist that can be compared to organisms identified from your metagenome.
-However this will be at the binning stage, and a reference will not exist for your metagenome as a whole.
+However, for whole metagenome sequencing, reference genomes will exist that can be compared to organisms identified from your metagenome.
+However, this will be at the binning stage and a reference will not exist for your metagenome as a whole.
 Due to this, all of the assembly stages of the metagenome analysis pipeline are *de novo*.
 As a result, there is a bigger advantage to using long read sequencing over short read sequencing to assemble a metagenome if you were to choose only one method.

 This will be covered in the [Genome Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html) section of this course.
-However there are pros and cons to each using both long and short reads, and so using them in combination is usually the best method.
-These pros and cons are irrespective of the application, however for metagenome analysis, if you were to use only short read sequencing for the assembly, you will end up with a much more fragmented assembly to work with.
+There are pros and cons to each using both long and short reads, and so using them in combination is usually the best method.
+These pros and cons are irrespective of the application.

+However, for metagenome analysis, if you were to use only short read sequencing for the assembly you would end up with a much more fragmented assembly to work with.

 |        | Short reads | Long reads |
 |-------|-----------|